smf-steve/assignment-grading/README.md

 ## Class File Structure
-As a consequence of installing and using this repository, the following file structure will be created:
+As a consequence of installing and install this repository, the following file structure will be created:
-  * assignment_grading: (this_directory)
+  * assignment_grading: (this directory)
+    * README.md: this file
+    * grade.bash: a bash script that supports grading of paper-like assignments
     * ``sample_assignment``:
       - a directory that contains a sample assignment

-    * README.md: this file
-    * grade.bash: a bash script that supports grading of paper-like assignments
+As a consequence of grading a set of assignments, the following file structure will be added:
+  * assignment_grading: (this directory)
     * roster: a text file that contains a list of student's git accounts
     * ``grades.01-assignment``
     * ``grades.02-assignment``